Leminiscent/working_unity_project/README.md

   Organizes items by category and shows your GP (in-game currency).
 You can use specific items from this screen.

 - **Barracks Organization**
-  Provides a storage area for extra battlers, split into depots of 48 slots each.
+  Provides a storage area for extra battlers, split into depots for organizational purposes.
 You can move battlers between your party and these depots, but the Commander must remain in the party.

   ![Barracks](Media/Images/barracks.png)